 Do I need to give my consent?

-We may not need to seek your explicit consent for every instance of processing and sharing your information, on the condition that the processing is carried out in accordance with this notice.
-If we are required to share your information for any other purpose which is not mentioned within this notice then we will contact you to advise you accordingly.
-In the event we need consent from you, such consent will be documented within your electronic patient record.
+The UK GDPR sets a high standard for consent.
+Consent means offering people genuine choice and control over how their data is used.
+When consent is used properly, it helps build trust and enhance our reputation.
+However, consent is only one potential lawful basis for processing information.
+Therefore, we may not need to seek your explicit consent for every instance of processing and sharing your information, on the condition that the processing is carried out in accordance with this notice.
+We will contact you if we are required to share your information for any other purpose which is not mentioned within this Notice.
+Your consent will be documented within your electronic patient record.

-You have the right to object to your information being used in this way.
+In certain circumstances you may have the right to withdraw your consent to the processing of data at any time.
 However, you should be aware that your objection may have a negative impact on the timely and proactive provision of your direct care.
-Please contact the Practice Manager to discuss how disclosure of your personal data can be limited.
+Please contact the Practice Manager if you would like to discuss how disclosure of your personal data can be limited.

 Sharing of Electronic Patient Records within the NHS